BEFORE THE ARCHITECT – CUSTOM HOME DESIGNING BACKGROUND – HOUSE DESIGN ARTICLES

 YOU MAY FREELY QUOTE THE AG WITH PROPER ATTRIBUTION

-from your sister.
+Be curious, skeptical, from Missouri.
 Before The Architect

 QUESTION: WHASSUP WITH HOUSE FOUNDATION PROBLEMS?